 All of the templates offer the Global and PIC18+CAN... options in the Options menu.
-These are used to configure communications with the board and global features of CANKing, and are discussed in Section 3.5 "The Main Menu".
+These are used to configure communications with the board and global features of CANKing and are discussed in Section 3.5 "The Main Menu".

-The Basic and P Evaluation templates also include the King's Pages option.
+The Basic and PIC18+CAN Evaluation templates also include the King's Pages option.
 Selecting this allows the user to set a default King's envelope and city/group address.

 Note: The oscillator frequency must be set in software to match the hardware so the software can configure the bit timing registers correctly.
 The formulas for bit timing contain an oscillator frequency.
-Refer to the "PIC18F2585/2680/4585/4680 Data Sheet" for further details.

-The options menu contains the configurable properties of both the hardware and the software.
+The Options menu contains the configurable properties of both the hardware and the software.